Winstanley Bankole Johnson

-Winstanley Bankole Johnson is a Sierra Leonean politician who served as mayor of Freetown from July 2004 until he was ousted by the Freetown City Council on January 17, 2008 after several highly publicised controversies with the previous SLPP regime.
-Johnson was appointed mayor in July 2004 as a member of the opposition All Peoples Congress.
+Winstanley Bankole Johnson is a Sierra Leonean politician who served as mayor of Freetown from July 2004 until he was ousted by the Freetown City Council on January 17, 2008, after several highly publicised controversies with the previous SLPP regime.
+Johnson was appointed mayor in July 2004 as a member of the opposition All People's Congress.
 Johnson came to power as the APC swept 2004 municipal elections.